cloudnative-pg/cloudnative-pg/docs/src/backup_recovery.md

 You will need the following information about your environment:

-- `ACCESS_KEY_ID`: the ID of the access key that will be used to upload files in S3
+- `ACCESS_KEY_ID`: the ID of the access key that will be used to upload files into S3

-- `ACCESS_SECRET_KEY`: the secret part of the previous access key
+- `ACCESS_SECRET_KEY`: the secret part of the access key mentioned above

-- `ACCESS_SESSION_TOKEN`: the optional session token in case it is required
+- `ACCESS_SESSION_TOKEN`: the optional session token, in case it is required

-The access key used must have permission to upload files in the bucket.
-Given that, you must create a k8s secret with the credentials, and you can do that with the following command:
+The access key used must have permission to upload files into the bucket.
+Given that, you must create a Kubernetes secret with the credentials, and you can do that with the following command:

 ```sh